googleapis/api-linter/docs/index.md

       The output file path.
       If not given, the linting results will be printed out to STDOUT.
   -proto_descriptor_set string
-      The file descriptor set for searching proto imports.
+      A delimited (':') list of files each containing a FileDescriptorSet for searching proto imports.
   -proto_path value
       The folder for searching proto imports.
       May be specified multiple times; directories will be searched in order.